TomSchammo/dotfiles/README.md

 ## About

-This folder contains all the dotfiles that I have changed or added when I moved from Mint to Arch.
+This branch contains all the dotfiles that I have changed or added when I moved from Mint to Arch.

-They will probably be integrated into my main dotfiles (at least some of them, since the i3 config is universal for example), and merge the branches, but I'll have them seperated for now until I clean things up.
+They will probably be integrated/merged into my main branch eventually (at least some of them, since the i3 config is universal for example), but I'll have them separated for now until I clean things up.

 # Setup